-The fund's financial year/accounting year is the calendar year.
-The cut-off date for accounting purposes is thus December 31.
+The fund's financial year/accounting year begins on December 1 and ends on November 30 of the following calendar year.
+The cut-off date for accounting purposes is thus November 30.

-The distribution/capital gains tax payment pursuant to §58 (2) of the Austrian Investment Fund Act in combination with Article 6 of the fund regulations will occur from March 1 of the following accounting year.
+The distribution/capital gains tax payment pursuant to §58 (2) of the Austrian Investment Fund Act in combination with Article 6 of the fund regulations will occur from February 1 of the following financial year.